isangtao/rtxailab/README.md

   * You may need to exit your terminal, log back in and reactivate the rtxailab environment to register streamlit for the first time.
 * Install Ollama
   * Ref: https://ollama.com/
-  * Available for Linux, Mac and Windows and includes OpenAI API support.
+  * Ollama is available for Linux, Mac and Windows and supports the OpenAI API standard.
 The Linux install command is shown below.
   * ```curl -fsSL https://ollama.com/install.sh | sh```
 * Download local LLMs
   * ```ollama pull tinyllama```